olvaffe/olv-notes/tools/busybox.md

       - `full` is included when `CONFIG_FEATURE_VERBOSE_USAGE`
       - `notes`, `example`, and `sample` are never included?

+## init

+- `/etc/inittab` is used by `init`
+  - `::respawn:/bin/sh` spawns a shell,
+    - it inherits stdin/stdout/stderr from `/init`, which is `/dev/console`
+  - `ttyS0::respawn:/bin/sh` also spawns a shell
+    - it opens `/dev/ttyS0` as stdin/stdout/stderr
+  - `ttyS0::respawn:/sbin/getty -L 115200 ttyS0` spawns getty
+- `/etc/securetty` is used by `login`
+  - login refuses root unless the tty is on `/etc/securetty`
+  - when `/proc` is not mounted, login cannot query the tty and uses `UNKNOWN` as the name
+    - `echo UNKNONWN >> /etc/securetty` to work around

 ## toybox

 - started from scratch by then busybox maintainer after licensing argument